ewjay/fapiwiki/FAPI_Meeting_Notes_2022-11-30_Atlantic.rst

   * User must go through full authorization flow to get a new token
   * For this use case, clients should specify Merge as the action
   * Many implementations refresh refresh tokens upon use during validity period
+  * UK-OB refresh tokens are tied to lifetime of consent
+  * The semantics differences between the grant and the refresh token is not clear adding to the confusion
+  * Refresh token is independent of grant
+  * Further discussion is needed

 AOB (Dave)